runkariz/docs/README.md

+# Adding integrations to your product

+Through our unified API you can connect your customers to new sales channels.
+You can add all supported integrations to your product in minutes.

+For existing users, you can use their credentials you stored to fetch data through our platform in a unified format, removing the need for you to tranform the data or maintain the integrations.

+# Data Models
+Our data models are based on the Shopify data models.
+This means that if you already have a shopify integration.
+You can add all other sales channels to your application instantly.

 # Onboarding Users with Kariz
 Building new e-commerce integrations for your users with Kariz is easy.
-There are only three steps in the process; we handle the rest behind the scenes:
+There are only two steps in the process:
 1. Authenticate Your Users
 2. Request Data from Sales Channels
-3. Map the Unified Data Model to Your Internal Model
 ---
 ## Step 1: [Authenticate Your Users](https://github.com/runkariz/docs/blob/main/authentication/README.md)
 To authenticate users, there are two methods available: